supreethr23/LLMOps-Hands-On-Lab/Instructions/lab-02.md

 1. Everything is now set up for you to initiate your chat flow.
 Simply click on the blue **Chat** button located at the top right corner of your page to begin interacting with the flow.

+1. Ask questions in regards to the PDF in the Chat box to get the relevant answers.